ethereum-optimism/optimism-tutorial/README.md

    sudo npm install -g yarn hardhat
    ```

-3. Start a new terminal window, to ensure the OS knows you are now a member of the `docker`
+3. Start a new terminal window to ensure the OS knows you are now a member of the `docker`
    group and authorized to create and manage Docker images and containers.